syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 ## Horizontal

 In horizontal orientation, the steps are displayed in a side-by-side manner by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Horizontal`.
-By default, the steps are display in the horizontal orientation.
+By default, the steps are displayed in the horizontal orientation.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}